Robin Gosens

-Robin Everardus Gosens (born 5 July 1994) is a German professional footballer who plays as a left midfielder or left wing-back for Italian club Fiorentina.
-He also plays for the Germany national team.
+Robin Everardus Gosens (born 5 July 1994) is a German professional footballer who plays as a left-back or left wing-back for club Schalke 04 on loan from club Fiorentina.
+He has also played for the Germany national team.

 Club career

 Vitesse

 Born in Emmerich am Rhein, Gosens appeared for local clubs such as Fortuna Elten, 1.
 FC Bocholt and VfL Rhede, before joining Vitesse's youth setup on 4 July 2012.
 On 13 August 2013, he signed his first professional deal with the club.
 Prior to this, he failed at a trial workout with Bundesliga giant Borussia Dortmund.
 Gosens himself called it a fiasco.

 FC Dordrecht (loan)

 On 14 January 2014, Gosens was loaned to FC Dordrecht until the end of the season.
 He made his professional debut three days later, starting in a 1–1 home draw against SBV Excelsior.

 Gosens scored his first professional goal on 7 February, netting the second in a 6–1 home victory against FC Emmen.
 He appeared in 20 matches during the campaign (play-offs included), as his side finished second and returned to Eredivisie after a nineteen-year absence.

 On 29 May 2014, Gosens' loan was renewed for a further year, and he made his Eredivisie debut on 9 August, playing the full 90 minutes in a 2–1 away win against SC Heerenveen.
 He scored his first goal in the competition on 20 September, netting his side's only goal in a 1–1 away draw against Excelsior.